huaminghuangtw/Evergreen-Notes/Permanent-Notes/Push your limits.md

 ![](../_attachments/686c89d43115bb2063ac5188d8552357.png)

-* Human beings are works in progress that mistakenly think they're finished.
+* Human beings are works in progress that mistakenly think they’re finished.
 * People tend to underestimate how much they will change in the future, despite knowing how much they have changed over time.
-* We somehow imagine that the person we are right now is the person we'll be for the rest of time.
+* We somehow imagine that the person we are right now is the person we’ll be for the rest of time.
 (Hint: This is not the case!)
-* The person you are right now is as transient, as fleeting, and as temporary as all the people you've ever been.
+* The person you are right now is as transient, as fleeting, and as temporary as all the people you’ve ever been.
 * The only constant in life is change.

 ---